-Gum disease effects more than 50% of US adults, and is the leading cause of tooth loss in patients over the age of 35.
+Gum disease effects more than 50% of US adults, and it’s the leading cause of tooth loss in patients over the age of 35.
 This common oral health concern begins as a mild discomfort, but left untreated, gum disease can do extensive damage to patients’ oral and overall health.
-At Goodman Family Dentistry, we include screening for periodontal disease as an essential part of every preventive dentistry checkup.
+At Goodman Family Dentistry, we include screenings for periodontal disease as an essential part of every preventive dentistry checkup.
 One of the early warning signs of gum disease is the expansion of space between the teeth and gums.
 By closely monitoring the depth of the pockets between teeth and gums from appointment to appointment, we’re able to diagnose and treat gum disease in the earliest stages.

 What is Gum Disease?

 Periodontal (gum) disease occurs when plaque and tartar build up at the gum line, irritating and destroying soft tissue.
 As healthy gum tissue is destroyed, the pockets between teeth grow, allowing further buildup of plaque and tartar and the continued breakdown of soft tissue.
 In the early stages of the disease (also known as gingivitis), symptoms are mild and may go unnoticed by patients.
 This is why maintaining regular checkups is so important to preventing oral health concerns.
 Left untreated, gingivitis develops into the more severe stage known as periodontitis.
 In the advanced stages, gum disease leads to a number of adverse effects.
 We encourage patients to call our office right away if they experience any of the common symptoms of gum disease, including:

 - Chronic bad breath that is not improved after cleaning